 We are AMX certified programming experts with extensive experience across AMX's entire product line, including their enterprise network video offerings.
 Our engineers have worked on some of the largest, most complex AMX deployments in the country.
 We have designed and programmed control systems for emergency operations centers, network operations centers, command and control facilities, and meeting spaces for a wide range of civilian and military customers.

 Software developers by trade, the code we produce is logical, efficient, and maintainable, insuring your system runs as designed and is easily expanded in the future.
-You do not have to settle for control system programmers who are not software developers.
+You do not have to settle for control system programmers that are not software developers.

-Additionally, we are one of the few independent AMX programming vendors capable of producing custom JAVA modules for AMX controllers, expanding your integration options in limitless ways and maximizing the value of your organization’s hardware investment.
+Additionally, we are one of the few independent AMX programming vendors capable of producing custom Java modules for AMX controllers, expanding your integration options in limitless ways and maximizing the value of your organization’s hardware investment.

 With over 300 pieces of AMX’s network video equipment, nine video walls, and ten conference rooms spread out over two facilities, this project was demanding to say the least.
 We worked closely with AMX’s engineering staff to produce two emergency operations facilities which help power the American Red Cross’ global relief efforts.
 This was one of the largest and possibly the most complex network video project based around AMX's SVSI offerings completed to date.